Promoting character and school values

 “Business is clear that developing the right attitudes and attributes in people – such as resilience, respect, enthusiasm and creativity – is just as important as academic or technical skills.”

-Creating a vision, along with a set of values to reflect them, is a daunting task.
+The first step to defining the values by which you want to develop pupils’ character, along with a set of values to reflect them, is a daunting task.
 How do you encompass all that underpins your approach in a few words?
 To begin, you could try one of our vision and values workshops to help you create or re-establish your values.

 Once you have created your school values, embedding them within everyday life can be even more of a challenge.
 All too often, the pressures of a busy school life take over from devoting the time you need to promote your vision and values to the community.
 For pupils to be the best they can be, they need to work together towards a common set of goals and school values.